atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-lake-maintenance.md

 reading_time: 5

 ---
 Data Lakes are inherently not super well organized or maintained.
-They should be relatively low maintenance but there are 2 areas that will need some attention.
+They should be relatively low maintenance but there are two areas that will need some attention.

 * Data Sources
 * Performance